 It’s in this troubling energy-use environment that home automation systems from a smart home store may be able to truly make significant gains.
 Rather than simply promoting themselves as the way to set up the proverbial “home of tomorrow,” home automation systems should instead be touting their ability to help you finally achieve optimal energy efficiency.
 While you may not care if there’s a robot in your house perpetually vacuuming the floors, you certainly may be concerned about lights being left on, or having your air conditioning running throughout the day for the benefit of absolutely no one.
 A home automation system allows you to control such elements while away, ensuring that you’re not using extra energy when it’s not needed.
 It also eliminates the hassle of arriving home to a hot or cold house and having to wait for an optimal temperature to be reached.
 By turning the HVAC system on while on your drive home, you’ll ensure a comfortable environment once you arrive.

 This energy-savings potential is something that consumers like you truly value, and utility services themselves are starting to take notice.
-They’ve been tasked through stricter federal regulations to improve the national energy budget, and many have turned to touting home automation systems, such as those offered by Savant Systems, as the easiest way to do so.
+They’ve been tasked through stricter federal regulations to improve the national energy budget, you are also wondering if there is a locksmith around me or someone who can assist with your transition, and many have turned to touting home automation systems, such as those offered by Savant Systems, as the easiest way to do so.
 Their advertising efforts are becoming more and more focused on two things: informing of the potential savings and/or tax credits available through updating to home automation, and revealing the relatively low costs of systems strictly designed for improved energy efficiency.

 The move to be more energy conscious is nothing new.
 However, the methods of how you can achieve the benefits of it are changing.
 As you are encouraged to be smarter with your energy consumption, doesn’t it make sense that the main sources from which you derive it become smarter, as well?
 That’s the message that’s currently being lost regarding home automation, and one that those within that industry need to direct their emphasis towards.